lvgl/lv_port_nxp_imx93/README.md

 Run the executable on the target:

-- The board got an IP from the network manager.
+- The board got an IP from DHCP.
 Both devices (the board and the host) should on the same network.
 Get the IP of the target board.

   - **Option 1:** from the UART, on the board: